Tony goes on a losing streak. AJ proposes to Blanca.

 The character of Little Vito had previously been played by Frank Borelli, but Chase taps Brandon Hannan to play the updated version of the boy.
 Hannan, who had previously appeared in short slasher- and horror-films like Dead End Massacre, The Day They Came Back and Nightmare, was able to bring something dark and disturbing to the character.
 It is his performance here that makes this storyline one of the most compelling one-off stories of the entire series.

 I can make a similar argument now about Little Vito.
 I’m not sure of the specific reason why Hannan replaced Borelli in the cast, but having a different actor play the troubled young man now meta-emphasizes the change in his personality.
 He, like his father before him, is suffering an identity crisis.
 Those two questions which are such a significant part of Season 6—“Who am I?” and “Where am I going?”—are questions that both Vito Sr and Vito Jr struggled with.
-I guess it’s true what they say: the apple doesn’t fall far from the tree.
-(Though Phil Leotardo phrases this a bit differently.)
+Father and son’s mutual struggles with the issue of identity seem to confirm the old saying: the apple doesn’t fall far from the tree.
+(Phil Leotardo, however, phrases this a bit differently.)